-Satyajit Ray working as a filmmaker, writer, composer and graphic designer in India in the
+Satyajit Ray working as a filmmaker, writer, composer and graphic designer in India in the second half of the 20th century

 Folger Shakespeare Library in Washington studying the works of William Shakespeare

 M. & N. Hanhart working in lithographic publishing (1839-1882)